Essays

 In testimony to a U.S. Senate committee, Max Mayfield, the former director of the NOAA Climate Prediction Center, said "It is not a question of if a major hurricane will strike the New York area, but when..." (his emphasis) Do we too need to count the bodies of the drowned before we seriously begin to consider storm surge barriers to protect New York City?

-(Douglas Hill is a consulting engineer and an adjunct lecturer at the School of Marine and Atmospheric Sciences at Stony Brook University.)
+(Douglas Hill was a highly respected consulting engineer and an adjunct lecturer at the School of Marine and Atmospheric Sciences at Stony Brook University.)

 Douglas Hill, EngScD, P.E.